sridharnandigam/GestureRecognition/README.md

   1. In order to create your own dataset, you will need an Android device and a Python editor (Pycharm recommended).
   2. Download Pycharm
   3. Load the code with Pycharm
-  4. From the command line, run `pip install sensor droids` to install the necessary packages for the program.
+  4. From the command line, run `pip install sensordroid` to install the necessary packages for the program.
   5. Looking back onto the code, it should have
   ```
   (something = str(25) + ",gestures," + str(int(currenttime)) + "," + first + "," + second + "," + third + ";" + "\n")